Sulfites and headaches

 So, the next time your french-fry-loving friend diagnoses themselves and half the bar crowd with sulfite headaches, tell them to get off of their phone and drink a glass of water.

-Micah Sampson is a Certified Sommelier with the Court of Master Sommeliers who will be launching his own wine later this year!
+Micah Sampson is a Certified Sommelier with the Court of Master Sommeliers who recently launched his own wine brand: Llama Llama Wines!
+Approachable, California wines made with love in Napa Valley.

 The Wine Bible, 2nd Edition by Karen MacNeil, (2015)